top of page

 Anne Wolf.
 ‘How Erroneous Beliefs Trigger Authoritarian Collapse: The Case of Tunisia, January 14, 2011’, Comparative Political Studies, 2025, 58(4): 816-846.

 Anne Wolf.
-‘Bringing the State Back In: Ruling Parties and Regime Collapse during the Arab Uprisings’, Politics, 2024, 44(5): 554-562.
+‘Bringing the State Back In: Ruling Parties and Regime Collapse’, Politics, 2024, 44(5): 554-562.

 Anne Wolf, “Rumors, Propaganda and Conspiracies: New Insights on the Ideological Dimensions of Democratic Backsliding and Autocratization”, Perspectives on Politics, 2024, 22(4): 1271-1274 (with Kathrin Bachleitner and Sarah Bufkin)